rockstor/rockstor-doc/contribute/contribute.rst

     Unless your development contribution is both a trivial and critical fix, it likely belongs as a modification against the testing channel only.
-    If all is well during field testing via our testing channel packages, the exact same patch may be cherry picked for inclusion in the stable release.
+    If all is well during field testing via our testing channel packages, the exact same patch may be cherry-picked for inclusion in the stable release.

 Begin by `Creating your own forking <https://github.com/rockstor/rockstor-core/fork>`_ via GitHub's Web-UI.